The Five Biggest Issues we learnt at a Defence Procurement and Supply Chain Event

 It wasn’t so long ago that digital solutions weren’t the primary focus.
 Companies had grown to become multi billion dollar enterprises with limited help from tech solutions and understandably their processes had been designed around paper forms, telephones and spreadsheets.

 Understandably, it has been harder for large companies to move from this old way of thinking and manual processes into entirely digital processes.
 It is also difficult to tell where to start.
 This is especially true in the procurement world in which the market can often look confusing to even the most knowledgeable of us.
 Smaller, newer, companies though, don’t have this problem and as such are looking to install foundational systems as early as possible.
-As such they were interested in building from the data first then all the way through to accurate analytics.
+As such they were interested in building from supplier master data first then all the way through to accurate analytics.

 - Duplication & Centralisation